vtortola/NLog.Contrib.Targets.WebSocketServer/README.md

 # NLog.Targets.WebSocketServer

-Allows to broadcast your servers´ logs to websocket connections in real-time with minimal effort.
+Broadcast your servers´ logs to websocket connections in real-time with minimal effort.
 Subscribe to a regular expressions to remove undesired lines.
 Simplifies log monitoring, allowing that a simple web browser to watch over multiple servers´ logs interpolating the lines by timestamp.
 Not a replacement of a proper monitoring tool, but handy for watching over logs with little logistic effort.

 NLog.Targets.WebSocketServer is a [NLog target](https://github.com/nlog/nlog/wiki/Targets) that instead of writing on a file, or showing the log on the console, broadcast the log entries to the connected websocket connections.